zbalkan/zbalkan.github.io/_posts/2024-12-10-security-vs-compliance.md

 #### Compliance: Managing Systemic Risks

-Compliance frameworks are designed to mitigate **systemic risks**—those that threaten the stability of entire systems, sectors, or regions[^1].
+Compliance frameworks are (mostly[^2]) designed to mitigate **systemic risks**—those that threaten the stability of entire systems, sectors, or regions[^1].
 These risks are **owned by regulators**, who define objectives that serve the broader ecosystem.

 - **Example**: PCI DSS aims to ensure the stability of payment systems by enforcing a baseline of security controls across participating entities.
 - **Focus**: Regulators are concerned with preventing cascading failures, not individual company outcomes.
-For instance, EMV Co focuses on systemic payment system integrity, not whether a company survives a ransomware attack[^2].
+For instance, EMV Co focuses on systemic payment system integrity, not whether a company survives a ransomware attack[^3].

 #### Cybersecurity: Managing Organizational Risks

 Cybersecurity, in contrast, focuses on **organizational risks**—unique threats to a company’s assets, operations, and reputation.
 These risks are **owned by the organization** and require tailored, dynamic responses.
-Continuing the theme of financial jargon, we can call the [idiosyncratic risks](https://corporatefinanceinstitute.com/resources/career-map/sell-side/risk-management/idiosyncratic-risk/) as well[^3].
+Continuing the theme of financial jargon, we can call the [idiosyncratic risks](https://corporatefinanceinstitute.com/resources/career-map/sell-side/risk-management/idiosyncratic-risk/) as well[^4].

 - **Example**: A company may deploy advanced endpoint detection systems to prevent ransomware attacks, even if such measures are not required by compliance frameworks.
 - **Focus**: Security efforts prioritize the entity’s resilience and continuity, addressing risks that compliance does not cover.

 **The Divergence**: Regulators own systemic risks and set compliance objectives for collective stability, while organizations own cybersecurity risks and adapt to their unique, evolving threats.
 This fundamental separation creates limits to the convergence of compliance and cybersecurity.

 This proposition does not mean systemic risks are too broad to consider cyber risks.
-On the contrary, cyber risks ARE systemic risks[^4].
+On the contrary, cyber risks ARE systemic risks[^5].

 ### The Ratio Legis of Compliance

 To understand the limits of harmonization, we must revisit the **ratio legis** —the reason behind the law— for compliance frameworks.
-Compliance, with all regulatory and supervisory bodies, exists to protect stability of ecosystems, not individual entities.
+Compliance, with all regulatory and supervisory bodies, exists to protect the stability of ecosystems, not individual entities.
 Its purpose is to create a baseline that ensures no single participant undermines the integrity of the entire system.

 This explains why compliance frameworks: